19hours/sg-statutes/Acts/Companies Act.md

 (3A) Where the company is a banking corporation or registered insurer, as the case may be, the Monetary Authority of Singapore established under the Monetary Authority of Singapore Act (Cap.
 186) shall have the same powers and rights as a creditor of the company under the Companies Act including the right to appear and be heard before a Court in any proceedings under this section, but shall not have the right to vote at any meeting summoned under this section.

+[16/2011 wef 01/05/2011]

 [1/2007 wef 31/03/2007]

-[16/2011 wef 01/05/2011]

 (4) Subject to subsection (4A), the Court may grant its approval to a compromise or arrangement subject to such alterations or conditions as it thinks just.

 [1/2007 wef 31/03/2007]

-(4A) The Court shall not approve any compromise or arrangement which has been proposed for the purposes of or in connection with any scheme referred to in section 212(1) under which the whole or any part of the undertaking or the property of a banking corporation incorporated in Singapore is to be transferred, unless the Minister charged with the responsibility for banking matters has consented to the compromise or arrangement or has certified that his consent is not required.
+(4A) The Court shall not approve any compromise or arrangement which has been proposed for the purposes of or in connection with any scheme referred to in section 212(1) under which the whole or any part of the undertaking or the property of a banking corporation incorporated in Singapore or registered insurer incorporated in Singapore is to be transferred, unless the Minister charged with the responsibility for banking or insurance matters, as the case may be, has consented to the compromise or arrangement or has certified that his consent is not required.

+[16/2011 wef 01/05/2011]

+[1/2007 wef 31/03/2007]

 (5) An order under subsection (3) shall have no effect until a copy of the order is lodged with the Registrar, and upon being so lodged, the order shall take effect on and from the date of lodgment or such earlier date as the Court may determine and as may be specified in the order.